honglizhaobob/honglizhaobob.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: "I roughly started academic service during the junior year of my undergraduate studies at UC Berkeley.
-The positions I have held since then include but are not limited to: TA, course tutor, tutor at other places on campus, volunteer tutor/lecturer, and mentor for projects/advising. "
 nav: true
 nav_order: 4
 ---

-* Note: For any solutions (or course material in general) you find on my teaching page, please [email me](mailto:honglizhaobob@uchicago.edu) or any referenced collaborator/lecturer before use.
+* For any solutions you find on my teaching page, please [email me](mailto:honglizhaobob@uchicago.edu) or any referenced collaborator/lecturer before use.
 If you are a current student, please refer to our institution's policy on academic honesty.
 Any comments on improvements/errata are also greatly appreciated.

 <!--
     * TODO: